mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 ## NPC STAT BLOCK QUICK REFERENCE

+> **Note:** These are simplified "ally support" stat blocks optimized for quick reference during play.
+For full stat blocks with complete abilities, backgrounds, and plot hooks, see the Dungeon Master's Guide.
+Some NPCs (like Kael Dragonsbane, Captain Thalia, and Sage Cornelius) have higher CR versions in the DMG representing their full power; the CRs here reflect their effectiveness as party allies.

 ### Elder Thom Oakheart (CR 1/4)
 **HP:** 16 | **AC:** 10 | **Speed:** 30 ft
 **Attacks:** Club +2 (1d4)